 A loan is considered fully collateralized when its debt is less than the value of its collateral, valued at the LUP.
-Equivalently, each loan is considered collateralized if $TP \leq LUP$ .
+Equivalently, each loan is considered collateralized if $TP \leq LUP$.
 Note that the TP of a loan is entirely under the control of the borrower.
 If a loan becomes undercollateralized, then it's eligible for liquidation (see 7.0 LIQUIDATIONS).
+Borrowers should note that even if they are fully collateralized with respect to the current LUP, a lender can initiate liquidation (kick) on their loan if removing that lender's deposit from the book would move the LUP below their TP.
+The lender does this by calling the lenderKick method.

-Diagram illustrating the progression of a loan from overcollateralized to undercollateralized (and thus pushed to liquidation) due to the LUP crossing below its TP
+Diagram illustrating the progression of a loan from overcollateralized to undercollateralized due to the LUP crossing below its TP, and thus pushed to liquidation.